RoboCop 2 (video game)

-RoboCop 2 is a platform shooter video game based on the 1990 film of the same name.
+RoboCop 2 is a 1990 platform shooter video game based on the film of the same name.
 The game was released for several platforms, including Amiga, Amstrad GX4000, Atari ST, Commodore 64, Game Boy, Nintendo Entertainment System, and ZX Spectrum.
 Ocean Software developed and published several versions, and Data East manufactured an arcade version.

-A sequel, RoboCop 3, was released in 1991-93, itself based on the film of the same name.
+A sequel, RoboCop 3, was released in 1991, itself based on the film of the same name.

 Gameplay

-RoboCop 2 is based on the 1990 film of the same name, in which a Detroit cyborg cop known as RoboCop must stop a drug distributor, Cain, from spreading a new drug known as Nuke.
+RoboCop 2 is based on the 1990 film of the same name, in which a Detroit cyborg cop known as RoboCop must stop drug distributor Cain from spreading a new drug known as Nuke.
 The Game Boy and Nintendo Entertainment System (NES) versions are primarily shoot 'em up games.
 They differ from the Amiga, Amstrad GX4000 and Commodore 64 versions, which also differ from each other.
 In addition to side-scrolling platform levels, the Amiga and ZX Spectrum versions include other levels consisting of first-person shooting galleries – an aspect from the original RoboCop game – and a puzzle game in which the player must help RoboCop remember his memories by arranging certain electronic chips.